microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 Azure Cognitive Services includes more than two dozen APIs.

-Capabilities within these cateegories of human capability:
+Services within these categories of human capability:

-* Vision: Understanding the content of photographs, drawings, text and handwriting, and video
+Vision: Understanding the content of photographs, drawings, text and handwriting, and video

-* Speech: Tools to understand and recognize speech, and generate natural, humanlike spoken voice.
+Speech: Tools to understand and recognize speech, and generate natural, humanlike spoken voice.

-* Language: Understand the content of written documents and text, and translate between human languages.
+Language: Understand the content of written documents and text, and translate between human languages.

-* Decision: this is an entirely new category for Azure Cognitive Services, which is all about makinghumanlike choices about data, content, and application user interfaces.
+Decision: entirely new category for Azure Cognitive Services, about making humanlike choices about data, content, and application user interfaces.

-* Search: answer natural language questions about the content of large, unstructured repositories.
+Search: answer natural language questions about the content of large, unstructured repositories.

 ### SLIDE: Azure Cognitive Services (with service names)